Dior celebrates couture craft, as maskless Delevingne irks

 DIOR CELEBRATES ITS CRAFT

-Designer Maria Grazia Chiuri wanted to show how the craft of the “petites main” seamstresses, many of whom have worked in the Dior atelier for decades, was equally important as the art or fashion itself.
+Designer Maria Grazia Chiuri wanted to show how the craft of the “petites mains” seamstresses, some of whom have worked in the Dior atelier for decades, was equally important as the art or fashion itself.

 This muse was a springboard for a sumptuous and archetypally couture display.